nandhinigurumoorthyy/Employee-Management-System/README.md

 * **Add Employee**: Click `Add Employee` button → fill form → submit.
 * **Edit Employee**: Click `Edit` on an employee row or card → update details → submit.
 * **Delete Employee**: Click `Delete` → confirm → employee is removed.
-* **Filter & Sort**: Use filter sidebar or sort dropdown to manage the employee list.
+* **Filter & Sort**: Use filter option or sort dropdown to manage the employee list.
 * **Pagination**: Change page size dropdown to view more employees at a time.

 ---